 Scientists: Surprisingly small ‘dead zone’ off Louisiana

-NEW ORLEANS (AP) — Scientists say this year’s Gulf of Mexico “dead zone” is surprisingly small but the oxygen-depleted water rose higher toward the surface than usual.
+NEW ORLEANS (AP) — This year’s Gulf of Mexico “dead zone” is surprisingly small, but the oxygen-depleted water rose higher toward the surface than usual, scientists said Tuesday.